bullhornfixie/CV-1/README.md

 ## About Me

+In college, I studied mechanical engineering for 2 years and landed apprenticeships with The British Touring Car Team and Maranello’s/Ferrari.
+This chosen path out of school rooted from hours spent in the conservatory as a kid, building Meccano cranes and cars.
+If there were components I could assemble to build a working model, I was all over it.

 I discovered coding, whilst sharing an office with a Creative Director.
 He said you’re a logical guy, with an eye for design and good with numbers, ever thought about becoming a developer?
 I'm positive, 90% of my life explorations stem from serendipity.
-So, courtesy of Amazon I ordered a book called ‘Python in a day’ and loved it from the word go!
+So, courtesy of Amazon I ordered a book called ‘Python in a day’ and loved it from the word go but lost interest with the book.

-In college, I studied mechanical engineering for 2 years and landed apprenticeships with The British Touring Car Team and Maranello’s/Ferrari.
-This chosen path out of school rooted from hours spent in the conservatory as a kid, building Meccano cranes and cars.
-If there were components I could assemble to build a working model, I was all over it!

 Fast forward to 2020, I am now running a company in financial services which I founded in 2015 with the £2,500 bonus I received from my winter season in Austria as a ski guide and resort representative.
 My company had just landed the largest US Fund Manager as a client but for me personally, I was itching for a fresh challenge and new dimensions to my daily role.

-In pursuit of personal growth and to build something cool, I picked up my ‘Python in a day’ book again, which was a slow burner, and decided to take the leap into a full time course with [Makers Academy](https://makers.tech).
+In pursuit of personal growth, I picked up my ‘Python in a day’ book again, which was a slow burner, and decided to take the leap into a full time course with [Makers Academy](https://makers.tech).
 I am now a software engineer with canned enthusiasm and knowledge seeking my big break into the world of development!

 **Languages**: JavaScript, JSX, Ruby, JQuery, CSS, HTML <br>
 **Frameworks**: React Native, Rails <br>